Why Do Kids Play Sports?

 Experts have identified two factors responsible for determining whether youth sports are enjoyable or anxiety-filled for young participants.
 The first is the quality of adult supervision and coaching.
 The second is the amount of pressure parents place on their children to perform.
 When parental pressure becomes too great young athletes may experience headaches, muscle pains, stomach aches, sleep disturbances, fatigue, or depression.

 It has been documented that physical activity is necessary for normal growth in children.
 However, when the activity level becomes too intense, or excessive, in too short a time period tissue breakdown and injury can occur.
 Overuse types of injuries were frequently seen in adult recreational athletes in the past.
-Overuse injuries such as stress fractures, tendinitis, bursitis, apophysitis, and osteochondral injuries of the joint surface were rarely seen when children spent more time engaging in free play.
+Overuse injuries such as stress fractures, tendonitis, bursitis, apophysitis, and osteochondral injuries of the joint surface were rarely seen when children spent more time engaging in free play.
 The changing picture of youth sports to intense, repetitive and specialized training at much younger ages is probably the single biggest factor contributing to the dramatic increase in the number of overuse injuries in young athletes.

 Most children experience a natural desire to be active beginning in the preschool years.
 It is a means by which they can develop basic motor skills and gain confidence by mastering these skills, while having fun with their friends.
 The American Academy of Pediatrics recommends that team sports should be avoided until age six, encouraging free play until then.